Emmanuel-Abreu/emmanuel-abreu/README.md

 ### Hello.
 I'm Emmanuel, a front-end developer.
 My mission is to create software that enhances other people's lives.

-### Projects that I want to work on:
-- The Odin Project
+### Currently finishing The Odin Project

 ### I’m currently learning about:
+TypeScript, Reactjs

 ### I have worked with these language, tools and frameworks:
 - Java, C++, Python, HTML, CSS, JavaScript, SQL, Git, Figma,